BenMaltby/Slang/README.md

 Stages:
 ---------
 - Lexical Analysis (creating tokens from expression)
-- Generate Syntax tree based on language rules and instruction significance
+- Generate Syntax tree, from given tokens, based on language rules and instruction significance
 - Syntax tree is recursively traversed and each branch is evaluated